-Belize has an ongoing coordination and collaboration mechanism among agencies and other levels of government (national and sub-national) to formulate, implement, monitor, evaluate, and update national drug policies and/or strategies.
-In this sense, the NDACC has a National Central Office that deals with policy development, research, and administration.
-The NDACC has six district offices throughout the country that do local coordination and implementation of demand reduction activities based on the National Strategic and Operational Plan of the National Drug Abuse Control Council.
+Antigua and Barbuda has an ongoing coordination and collaboration mechanism among agencies and other levels of government to formulate, implement, monitor, evaluate, and update national drug policies and/or strategies.
+In this sense, the NDC through its members is responsible for ensuring the execution of activities relative to the implementation of the National Drug Plan.

-The national drug authority of Belize coordinates the areas of demand reduction, drug observatory, and international cooperation.
-However, it does not coordinate the areas of supply reduction, control measures, or program evaluation.
+The national drug authority of Antigua and Barbuda coordinates the areas of demand reduction, supply reduction, control measures, drug observatory, international cooperation, and program evaluation.

-FORMULATE, IMPLEMENT, EVALUATE, AND UPDATE COMPREHENSIVE NATIONAL STRATEGIES DRUG POLICIES AND/OR THAT PROMOTE AND EVIDENCE-BASED MULTIDISCIPLINARY, APPROACHES, WHILE FULLY RESPECTING HUMAN RIGHTS AND FUNDAMENTAL FREEDOMS, UNDER THE PRINCIPLE OF COMMON AND SHARED RESPONSIBILITY, CONSISTENT WITH OBLIGATIONS OF PARTIES UNDER INTERNATIONAL LAW, AND TAKE INTO ACCOUNT GENDER, AGE, COMMUNITY, CULTURAL CONTEXT, AND SOCIALLY INCLUSIVE DEVELOPMENT.
+FORMULATE, IMPLEMENT, EVALUATE, AND UPDATE COMPREHENSIVE NATIONAL DRUG POLICIES AND/OR STRATEGIES THAT PROMOTE BALANCED, MULTIDISCIPLINARY, AND EVIDENCE-BASED APPROACHES, WHILE FULLY RESPECTING HUMAN RIGHTS AND FUNDAMENTAL FREEDOMS, UNDER THE PRINCIPLE OF COMMON AND SHARED RESPONSIBILITY, CONSISTENT WITH OBLIGATIONS OF PARTIES UNDER INTERNATIONAL LAW, AND TAKE INTO ACCOUNT GENDER, AGE, COMMUNITY, CULTURAL CONTEXT, AND SOCIALLY INCLUSIVE DEVELOPMENT.